CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

-Bayesian Methods for Hackers
+Probabilistic Programming and Bayesian Methods for Hackers
 ========
-###With an Introduction to Probabilistic Programming using PyMC
+### using Python and PyMC